Vishal1180/PythonBASICS/README.md

-# PythonBASICS
+# PythonFundamentals
-Basics Related to python
+ALL Basic Programs Related to Python
 Contains all basic level programs